 For a FREE consultation with a disability lawyer serving clients in Kernersville, please call 1-800-525-7111 or complete the fast and easy form below.

 There is no obligation and you won’t pay any attorney fees unless we successfully obtain disability benefits for you.

 Please call 1-800-525-7111 for a free case review and consultation today.

-Our NC disability attorneys have nearly 200 years in combined legal experience and we’re connected to the greater Kernersville area.
+Our NC disability attorneys have more than 225 years in combined legal experience and we’re connected to the greater Kernersville area.
 Managing partner Gene Riddle earned his Juris Doctorate degree from Wake Forest University School of Law in nearby Winston-Salem in 1985.

 “We have ties to the Triad and are proud to serve North Carolinians with disabilities in the Kernersville area.

 “Why should I hire a disability lawyer with experience in Kernersville?”

 You don’t have to hire an attorney to apply for disability benefits, but the statistics show that you are more likely to obtain benefits when you are represented by a disability lawyer.

 A disability lawyer with experience in the Kernersville NC area can help manage all aspects of your claim or appeal, including:

 - Help you complete your Initial Application for benefits and file it with the Social Security Administration (SSA)